Quick Answer

 • Free tier: Yes

 Logseq offers 2 pricing tiers: Free, Sync.
-Standard paid plans include Free at $0/undefined, Sync at $5/undefined.
+A free plan is available.
+Paid plans include Sync at $5/undefined.
 The Sync plan is users needing sync.

 Compared to other note-taking & pkm software, Logseq is positioned at the budget-friendly price point.